Arsenal on this day in history. The March Files.

 28 March 1898: Rushden Town 2 Woolwich Arsenal 3 in the United League.
 Primarily a Midland League team Rushden nevertheless were able to compete on an equal footing at this time with Arsenal.

-28 March 1910: Despite the low positions of both clubs Chelsea v Arsenal watched by 40,000.
+28 March 1910: Despite the low positions of both clubs Chelsea v Arsenal was watched by 40,000.
 Arsenal won 0-1 with McGibbon scoring in his first match.
 McGibbon scores in his first match.
 The day the modern Arsenal was born.
 The 3rd of 3 matches in 4 days.

 28 March 1914: Birmingham 2 Arsenal 0.
-Start of 4 match run without a win which cost the club promotion in its first year back in the second division.
+Start of a four match run without a win which cost the club promotion in its first year back in the second division.
 This match was also almost certainly the source for the picture of the away kit that was falsely used to “prove” that Arsenal wore blackcurrant in the first season at Highbury.

 28 March 1964: Arsenal 1 Sheffield U 3.
 The 7th game without a win.
 Only 21,000 turned up to see Geoff Strong score his 26th and last goal of the season in 38 games.